 Pro Tip: This size grape leaf is the sweet spot, not too big and not too small.

-Place the rolled grape leaf in a container with the seam side face down.
+Place the stuffed leaves in a container with the seam side face down.
 Once you are done rolling the grape leaves, you can either cook them or store them in the fridge (up to one day) or freezer (up to 3 months).

 Cook the Grape Leaves (Warak Enab)